 At the end of the fiscal year, the overall Company and each business area or region's actual performance for each financial component of the formula portion of the bonus awards will be calculated (based on the Company's and each business area or region's performance as of year end) and approved by the Chief Financial Officer, ("CFO").
-An acceleration or deceleration scale will be applied to the component's payout performance as shown below to develop the formula bonus.
-For corporate performance the portion attributable to each metric will be weighted and added to arrive at the overall formula payout.
-For business area or region metrics, a blended performance will be determined as set forth below:
+Each metric of the business area or region (net revenue and operating margin) must individually achieve a minimum performance of 80% against target to qualify for business area or region component payout.
+If one metric achieves 80% or higher, and the other metric does not, the business area or region component payout will be 0%.
+An acceleration/deceleration scale will then be applied to each individual metric as follows to develop the payout for each metric:

-Performance % Payout %
+Performance % Payout Scale %

 < 80% 0% Minimum performance 80%

 80% 60% For every 1% below target, 2% decrease in award

 100% 100% Target performance = 100% payout

-105% 115% For every 1% above 100%, 3% increase in awards
+105% 115% For every 1% above 100%, 3% increase in award

 111% 134% For every 1% above 110%, 4% increase in award

 127%+ 200% Maximum payout